Sir Toby Belch

 Shakespeare Retold (Modern Verse)

 The line is one of Shakespeare's most efficient pieces of character-establishment.
-Sir Toby has heard about Olivia's seven-year mourning vow, and his immediate response is comic dismissal — "care's an enemy to life," the philosophical maxim of a man who has organised his entire existence around the avoidance of care.
+Sir Toby has heard about Olivia's seven-year mourning vow, and his immediate response is comic dismissal – "care's an enemy to life", the philosophical maxim of a man who has organised his entire existence around the avoidance of care.
 The line also establishes the household's domestic geometry.
 Sir Toby is on the premises of his niece's house, has views about how that niece should be conducting her affairs, and is articulating those views over a drink.
 The pattern will run through every scene he appears in.
 By the end of the same scene, he has flattered Sir Andrew into staying another month, secured the household's continued supply of three thousand ducats a year for his drinking, and converted Maria's rebuke about his hours into a joke about confinement.
-Hazlitt's "we have a friendship for Sir Toby" captures the audience's response exactly.
-The man is, by any sober measure, a freeloader and a manipulator; the play makes him so entertaining that the moral verdict has to be postponed for four acts.
+The audience's response is, for four acts, a kind of affection.
+The man is, by any sober measure, a freeloader and a manipulator; the play makes him so entertaining that the moral verdict has to be postponed until the final scene.

 The Carousing Scene and "Cakes and Ale"

-Act 2, Scene 3 is Sir Toby's most-celebrated set-piece, and it contains the line Hazlitt identified as the comic peak of the play.
+A2S3 is Sir Toby's most-celebrated set-piece, and it contains what many regard as the comic peak of the play.
 He is drinking through the night with Sir Andrew and Feste; Maria has tried to quiet them; Malvolio has arrived to scold them.
 Sir Toby's response is one of the play's most-quoted single sentences.

 Original